 Since 2010, Turkish-American relations have been colored by crises.
-In the period from 2013 to 2017, which this book deals with, these crises took on an even more chronic nature.
+In the period from 2013 to 2017 these crises took on an even more chronic nature.
 It seems that the discomfort felt by the US at Turkey’s politics led them to try and nip the problem in the bud with a coup d’etat.

 Looking at Turkey’s attitude at the most significant events of the last sixteen years, it is possible to understand why the American administration wanted to get rid of Recep Tayyip Erdogan.

 This period has witnessed the end of Turkey’s hierarchical relationship with the US that had been going on since the 1950s, and the lone superpower in the world did not want to accept the end of this patronage relationship.

 This has been the central tension that marked this period.
 The defining moments of this tension rising, sometimes leading to crisis, are as follows:

 It wouldn’t be wrong to date the start of America’s discomfort with Tayyip Erdogan back in 2003.
 Erdogan himself wanted the March 1st motion to pass and he shared that stance with both the public and the parliament.
 The US had made a note of that, but the result was all the same.
 After all, the MPs who voted ‘No’ on the March 1st motion belonged to the AK Party, headed by Tayyip Erdogan.

 Turkey did not let America to use its territory during the occupation of Iraq.
 An AK Party MP we spoke to at the time called the rejection of the bill ‘Turkey’s new independence declaration.’
 We know several ministers and leading AK Party officials voted No on it.

 The March 1st bill was in a way a warning flare for future disagreements between the two countries.
 As Turkey moved towards a more autonomous line in its foreign policy, Washington’s ‘Erdogan problem’ grew bigger.